SamWithADot/TMCC_Bot_Public/README.md

 - Having a LLM check posts against the guideline when a new submission is created
 - Simple querry recognition for #ask-for-help (eg: why is my tnt not duping, is litematica updated)
 - Add an options to configure aliases, variables, copy pastes etc. Basically some commands to interface with the DB.
-- Possibly looking into translating videos.
-It would likely need people to look over it but it should help cut down some of the work atleast.
+- Possibly translating videos.
+It would still need people to look over it but it should help cut down some of the work atleast.
+(If it does happen, it will likely be a seperate project)
 - A command to count the number of posts that have each tags in submission.
 - Better tag managment system
   - Adding a command to set the tag (eg /tag accept removes all tags except the accept tag)